nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

 #.
 Monitor the events in Prism Central to see what is being create on the HCI infrastructure

 #.
-Note down the number of resources created (e.g VM, Disk, etc)
+Note down the number of resources deleted (e.g VM, Disk, etc)

 #.
 This will take about 5-10 minutes

 #.
-Once the Scale Out action is successfully completed, go to the **Service** tab of the VM and check if one worker nodes is deleted
+Once the Scale In action is successfully completed, go to the **Service** tab of the VM and check if one worker nodes is deleted

    .. figure:: images/ocp_scalein_complete.png